pmahnke/stmgrts/_posts/2011/2011-02-18-halfterm_holiday_activities_at_orleans_house_galle.md

 #### Gulliver's Travels

-Work with Dawn Smithers to make pages for a huge book that turns you into one of Gulliver’s tiny people.
+Work with Dawn Smithers to make pages for a huge book that turns you into one of Gulliver's tiny people.
 Transform your page into a scroll to take home to your family.

 -   10am - 3pm Wednesday 23 February.
 -   £25 per day.